ecrucru/anticrux/README.md

 This human-related option renders the board differently.
 It may be used to reduce the readability of the game but the players must still follow the basic rules.
 The possible modes are :

-- 0 : normal
+- 0 : Normal
-- 1 : only white pieces
+- 1 : Only white pieces
-- 2 : only black pieces
+- 2 : Only black pieces
-- 3 : blind
+- 3 : Blind
-- 4 : random
+- 4 : Random

 The export to FEN and PGN is not impacted.

+- **AntiCrux.options.variant.randomizedPosition**

+This option randomizes the start positions of the pieces across the board.
+On contrary to AntiChess960, the pieces are really mixed up and your attack must be carefully planned in advance to take advantage of the obvious disorder.

+- 0 : Normal / AntiChess960
+- 1 : Main pieces
+- 2 : One's side
+- 3 : Half board
+- 4 : Full board

 #### Levels